GenBench/genbench_cbt_2023/README.md

     // are different based on the type of task defined above.
     // Free-form tasks:
     // - Input: string
-    // - Output: string
+    // - Target: string
     // Sequence-labeling tasks:
     // - Input: list of strings (sequence tokens)
-    // - Output: list of labels (matching the size of the input)
+    // - Target: list of labels (matching the size of the input)
     // Multiple-choice tasks:
     // - Input: string
-    // - Output: index of choice (target)
+    // - Target: index of choice (target)
-    // - Output Options: list of options (string) to choose from
+    // - Target Options: list of options (string) to choose from

     // Provide a mapping from the fields in the data source to the fields that the task ('input',
     // 'target') expects.